sani723/Sajj-Design-System/README.md

 # Sajj Design System

 ## Description
-Sajj Design System is a set of design rules and a component library that lets you prototype faster with easy-to-use cross-platform components
+Sajj Design System is a set of design rules development and design practice of building user interfaces with modular components.
+UIs are built from the “bottom up” starting with basic components then progressively combined to assemble screens.

 ## Development Approach
 ### Build one component at a time